SleepyFish-YT/CryptoCoinCapChecker/README.md

+#####I hate python.
 # CryptoCoinCapChecker
-I hate python.
 This only works if you have the Edge browser installed!

+Creates a edgeService with EdgeChromiumDriverManager to get items with expected_conditions over a URL